GKuldeepak-Knoldus/SBT_Assignment/README.md

 ---------------------------------------------------------------------------------------------------------------------------
 ## Running the Module
 - Run the Calculator class by using "sbt run" command.
-It will run all the other class on which the Calculator_impl is depended.
+It will run all the other class on which the Calculator class is depended.